samomar/Simple-ChatGPT-Text-Exporter/README.md

 1. Ensure you've selected the correct chat container from the dropdown
 2. Try refreshing the page and selecting a different container
 3. Check the browser console for any error messages
+4. If you notice that message updates are not being captured, try clicking the "Copy Chat" button again to get the latest content

 ## Contributing